christian-monch/dump-things-server/README.md

     default_token: anon_read
     curated: collection_1/curated

-  collection_with_forgejo_permission_source:
+  collection_with_forgejo_authentication_source:
     # This is a collection with the default backend, i.e. `record_dir+stl` and
-    # a forgejo-based permission source.
+    # a forgejo-based authentication source.
 That means it will use a forgejo
     # instance to determine the permissions of a token for this collection.
     # The instance is also used to determine the user-id and the incoming label.
     # In the case of forgejo, the user-id and the incoming label are the